 Shein seemingly came out of nowhere during COVID, becoming the #1 most downloaded shopping app in 61 countries (including the U.S.) and growing from less than $1B to over $20B in sales in the U.S. in only a few years.

-- How can Shein get you such fashionable looks for so cheap?
-How do they make money?
+- How did Shein achieve such a meteoric rise? - How can Shein get you such fashionable looks for so cheap?
+How do they make money? - Can they sustain this success even with regulatory and ethical pressure?

 Through the lens of Shein, learn about how different types of fashion retailers design and source products and get them from overseas to your closet - and how they make money!
 We will also discuss regulatory and ethical issues in fashion, including labor and environmental practices.